Puente del Congosto: Prehistory and Ancient Age

 The Mesta was officially established in 1273 by King Alfonso X, known as 'the Wise', who brought together the shepherds of León and Castile into a guild-like organization to regulate transhumance and safeguard their interests.
 The Mesta played a pivotal role in the economic development of Castile, particularly through the wool trade, which became one of the most valuable commodities of the period.
 Merino wool, bred in Castile at that period, was renowned for its exceptional softness and fineness, with longer and more durable fibers than other European wools—making it ideal for producing high-quality cloth which was sold to the major textile centers of Flanders, Italy, and England.

 In 1442, Gil González Dávila, a knight from Ávila, was granted royal favor by King Henry III in recognition of his longstanding loyalty and distinguished service to the Crown.
 As a consequence, Puente del Congosto was detached from the jurisdiction of Ávila and elevated to the rank of villa, acquiring its own municipal status (this legally recognized settlement also granted special privileges by the Crown.
-These privileges often included, apart of self-governance, exemption from certain taxes, and the right to hold markets or fairs), and subsequently granted to him as a lordship, together with the nearby village of Cespedosa de Tormes.
+These privileges often included, apart from self-governance, exemption from certain taxes, and the right to hold markets or fairs), and subsequently granted to him as a lordship, together with the nearby village of Cespedosa de Tormes.

 Gil González was responsible for initiating the construction of the fortress that still stands today, a work that was later brought to completion by his widow, Doña Aldonza de Guzmán.

-Upon his passing in 1479, a bitter rivalry emerged between his sons, Juan Dávila and Luis de Guzmán, as each sought to claim the inheritance.
-Their conflict centered particularly on the lordship of Congosto, a territory of considerable value due to the generous income el portazgo (the toll demanded to pay by the lord to pass the bridge) provided.
+Following his death in 1479 a bitter rivalry over inheritance of his domains arose between his sons, Juan Dávila and Luis de Guzmán.
+Their conflict centered particularly on the lordship of Congosto, a territory of considerable value due to the generous income el portazgo (the toll demanded by the lord to cross the bridge) provided.

 Isabella of Castile and Ferdinand II of Aragon, the Catholic Monarchs.

 The Catholic Monarchs were compelled to intervene and ultimately decreed that Juan Dávila would retain control over Cespedosa, while the town and fortress of El Congosto were granted to Luis de Guzmán, commander of the Military Order of Calatrava.
-Guzmán died in 1495 without heirs, and as a result, all his possessions were incorporated into the patrimony of the aforementioned order, whose lifetime administration had been secured by the Catholic Monarchs only a few years earlier.
+Guzmán died in 1495 without heirs, and as a result, all his possessions devolved to the order, whose lifetime administration had been secured by the Catholic Monarchs only a few years earlier.

 It is believed that Queen Isabella I spent the night in the castle, and that Emperor Charles V also stayed there on his way to Yuste.